gromacs/gromacs/docs/reference-manual/special/qmmm.rst

 Future developments
 ^^^^^^^^^^^^^^^^^^^

-support of additional DFT methods will be added in the future, as well as semi-empirical and DFTB description of the QM subsystem will be allowed.
 Support of the multiple time-stepping approach to speed-up simulation will be added.
 Excited state simulations will be implemented with TD-DFT description of the wavefunction.